 And here is how those maps turned out when redone on the computer:

-Once the overall organizational structure was established, it was now time to find a theme that could be customized to fit it.
-As you can see our meeting notes were more haphazard as we had more to discuss and decide on.
-Below you’ll see the names of some of the themes I had researched and posited as options.
+Once the overall organizational structure was established, it was now time to find a theme that could be customized to fit.
+As you can see our meeting notes grew haphazard as we had more to discuss at this stage.
+Below you’ll see the names of some of the themes I had researched and proposed.
 After some initial customization we decided that the Corporate theme was the best option.

 As with any web development project, I listened to my clients’ needs and kept tweaking along the way.
 These changes were both the result of problem solving skills as well as the mapping of our technological and budget limitations.
 Since we could not feature the Flex MLS Embedded Search Plugin, we decided to add some action items to the Navigation to allow our users to access the Flex MLS that way.

-On December 27th 2017 the website thelisas.com went live – representing a huge culmination of hard work and practical knowledge gathering for me these two months.
-If you’d like to see the finished project you can visit it here.
-Or, below I’ve provided some screenshots of how the website looked upon its release.
+On December 27th 2017 the website thelisas.com went live.
+If you would like to see the finished project you can visit it here.
+Or, I’ve provided some screenshots below of how the website looked upon its release.

-Thank you for taking the time to reading this!
+Thank you for taking the time to read this!
 Feel free to contact me with any questions.